christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 Iterative analysis of attention patterns and activation patching has revealed a lot about how ToM is represented and processed in a DOLM.
-The model performs a complex, but interpretable algorithm to performing this particular false-belief task, and it's based on a circuit involving 16 attention heads.
+The model performs a complex, but interpretable algorithm to perform this particular false-belief task, and it's based on a circuit involving 16 attention heads.

 The circuit shows a clear hierarchical structure, breaking down into these components: